topofocus/active-orient/README.md

 Use OrientDB to persistently store dynamic Ruby-Objects and use database queries to manage even very large datasets.

-The Package is tested with Ruby 2.2.1 and Orientdb 2.1.13.
+The Package is tested with Ruby 2.3.1 and Orientdb 2.1.13.

 To start you need a ruby 2.x Installation and a working OrientDB-Instance.
-Install the Gem the usual way
+Install the Gem the usual way.

 For a quick start, go to the home directory of the package and start an irb-session